Nonlinear entanglement witnesses for four qubits in mutually unbiased bases: Introduction

-In this paper we aim to determine the $ EW $s for a given four qubit density matrix which have ability to detect the $ PPT $ entangled states.
-Then we are intended to provide the nonlinear $ EW $s from the linear ones.
-To do this first we specify the $ PPT $ states for a given four qubit density matrix in the mutually unbiased basis $ (MUB) $.
-These states make a convex region called the feasible region (\emph{FR}).
-By using the \emph{PPT} inequalities we find some \emph{MUB} diagonal states which for them the \emph{PPT} criterion is necessary and sufficient for separability.
-Then we introduce the linear \emph{EW}s family which detect the bound \emph{MUB} diagonal density matrices.
-Then we present the nonlinear \emph{EW}s with the nonlinear coefficients which have wider range detection.
-These nonlinear \emph{EW}s are envelope the family of linear \emph{EW}s.
-This framework helps to investigate the \emph{EW}s for a given density matrix (here four qubit) and serves for in organizing the knowledge about entanglement of the system.
-In the last section we study temperature effects on the entanglement for an ensemble of four qubit systems in thermal equilibrium.
-Finally we compare entanglement detection of the nonlinear witnesses with state preparation fidelity.
-The result shows for special case our nonlinear witnesses can detect the entanglement at any temperature for some coupling constants while the fidelity method fails.
+In this paper for a given four qubits Hamiltonian or density matrix we determine the $ EW $s with the ability to detect the $ PPT $ entangled states.
+First, we specify the $ PPT $ region for a given four qubits density matrix in the mutually unbiased basis $ (MUB) $.
+This region forms a convex region called the feasible region (\emph{FR}).
+Then we introduce the linear \emph{EW}s family which can detect the \emph{MUB} diagonal density matrices with positive partial transposes.
+Then we construct the nonlinear \emph{EW}s with the nonlinear coefficients which have wider range detection.
+These nonlinear \emph{EW}s are envelope the family of previous linear \emph{EW}s and to support the idea, we present an example with full details.
+This framework helps to investigate the \emph{EW}s for a given density matrix (here four qubits) and serves four in organizing the knowledge about the entanglement of the system.
+In the last section we study thermal entanglement for an ensemble of four qubits systems in equilibrium.
+The result shows for special cases our nonlinear witnesses can detect the entanglement at any temperature for some coupling constants.